 Some glyphs depict animals like bighorn sheep, deer, bear, and mountain lions; others are geometric patterns.
 The most unusual are the anthropomorphs, strange humanlike figures with elaborate headdresses.
 Concentric circles are a common design.
 A few of these circles served as solstice signs, indicating the summer and winter solstice and other important dates.
 At the solstice, when the angle of the sun is just right, a shaft of light shines through a crack in a nearby rock, illuminating the center of the circle.
 Archaeologists believe that these solar calendars helped determine the time for ceremonies and planting.

-Many solstice signs are in remote regions, but you can visit the Petrified Forest National Park around June 20 to see a concentric circle illuminated during the summer solstice.
-The glyph, reached by paved trail just a few hundred yards from the parking area, is visible year-round, but light shines directly in the center during the week of the solstice.
-The phenomenon occurs at 9 am, a reasonable hour for looking at the calendar.
+Many solstice signs are in remote regions, but you can visit Petrified Forest National Park around June 20 to see a concentric circle illuminated during the summer solstice.
+The glyph, reached by a paved trail just a few hundred yards from the parking area, is visible year-round, but light shines directly in the center during the week of the solstice.
+The phenomenon occurs at 9 am.

-Do not touch petroglyphs or pictographs—the oils from your hands can damage the images.
+Do not touch petroglyphs or pictographs—the oil from your hands can damage the images.